 Using France’s bus, tram, metro (not only in Paris) and train networks are an affordable way to travel around France.
 Check out different ticket options, for example, in Paris there are different zones that have different ticket prices.
 Zones 1 and 2 cover the city center and all Métro lines.
 Read more about the public transport system in France.

 If you drive, venture out into the French countryside: rural roads are generally in excellent condition and traffic-free.
 EU/EEA driver’s licenses are valid in France; non-EU licenses are valid for a year but must be accompanied by an official French translation.
-Read about exchanging a foreign license in France and the rules for driving and parking in France.
+Read about exchanging a foreign license in France and the rules for driving in France.

 8. Make sure you receive a French tax return

 After you move to France, you will be liable to pay French taxes by 31 May (or June if you file your French tax return online) each year.
 Otherwise, you’ll potentially incur a fine of 10% of your tax bill.